PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 cleanup.
 Its runtime fixture independently exercises every counter and the prune path while preserving the all-zero skip.

-Strict characterization keeps that predicate unchanged and selects only its body for a future `_late_binary_repair_static_shape_stats` assignment with `include_mutation_count=True`.
-It fixes the following optional late-binary layout-recovery guard and introduces no result consumer.
+That predicate remains unchanged, and its body now retains `_late_binary_repair_static_shape_stats` with `include_mutation_count=True`.
+The following optional late-binary layout- recovery guard remains fixed, and the result has no consumer.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production